-I've commented on that omission on TV, radio and in print, but the most I've ever written about the "space race" was in my book After America.
 The Wright brothers' first flight was in 1903.
 Fifty-nine years later, John Glenn became the first American to orbit the earth, and seven years after that Buzz Aldrin became the first man to fly to the moon and play "Fly Me To The Moon" on the moon - thanks to the portable cassette recorder he took with him.
-I wonder if that's in the movie.
-In a certain sense, the moon landing was the culmination of the tremendous inventive energy of the 19th century (if I had to pick a so-called "greatest generation" it would be somewhere in the latter half thereof).
+In a certain sense, the moon landing was the culmination of the tremendous inventive energy of the nineteenth century (if I had to pick a so-called "greatest generation" it would be somewhere in the latter half thereof).
 Half a century from the Wright Brothers to The Right Stuff - from nosediving into the neighbor's cornfield to walking the surface of the moon - followed by half a century devoid of giant leaps and even small steps.

 When After America came out, I was booked on "Fox & Friends" to talk it over with Brian Kilmeade.
 Sitting next to Brian on the couch waiting to get going, I watched Steve Doocy across the studio link to an item on the space shuttle Enterprise beginning its journey to whichever museum it's wound up at.
-Steve called it "historic", and, as I remarked to Brian, pity the nation whose greatness becomes "historic".
+Steve called it "historic", and, as I remarked to Brian, pity the nation whose greatness becomes "historic" - whose spacecraft exist only in museums.
 There's a passage in After America on just that theme:

 In 1961, before the eyes of the world, President Kennedy had set American ingenuity a very specific challengeâ€”and put a clock on it: